I started using Docker for local development back in 2014. At the time, it was fairly rough around the edges, however the potential was clear!

 A description of the configuration can be found below:

-jekyll/jekyll:pages states that you want to leverage the Jekyll image tagged with
+jekyll/jekyll:latest states that you want to leverage the Jekyll image with the

 Command: specifies the command(s) to execute in the container.
 For example, the